dcnieho/ETDQualitizer/README.md

 - Basic functions: the package provides the following functions used for determining data quality of a segment of eye tracking data: `accuracy`, `rms_s2s`, `std`, `bcea`, `data_loss_from_invalid`, `data_loss_from_expected`, `effective_frequency`.
 Furthermore, the function `precision_using_moving_window` is provided for determining RMS-S2S, STD or BCEA using a moving window approach.
 The algorithm implemented in each of these functions is described in Niehorster et al. (in prep).
 - Coordinate transformation class and functions: the package provides the `ScreenConfiguration` class, which can be used to convert data represented as pixels on a monitor to physical distances in the world (e.g., mm) and to angular gaze directions (using Fick angles), and vice-versa.
 Further available are the functions `Fick_to_vector` and `vector_to_Fick` that turn angular gaze directions into gaze vectors, and vice versa.
 - Data quality computation class: the package provides the `DataQuality` class, which is a wrapper around the basic functions above.
 It is constructed using a segment of eye tracking data (optionally converted to gaze angles if they are not already expressed as such).
 The various data quality measures can then be directly computed on the segment by using the class methods.
-- Wrapper functions: finally, the package provides two higher-level wrapper functions, `compute_data_quality_from_validation` and `report_data_quality_table`. `compute_data_quality_from_validation` can be used to take a segment of eye tracking formatted according to [the format produced by the validation tool](#output-data-format) and calculate the various data quality metrics for each presented target in this segment.
+- Wrapper functions: finally, the package provides two higher-level wrapper functions, `compute_data_quality_from_validation` and `report_data_quality_table`. `compute_data_quality_from_validation` can be used to take a segment of eye tracking formatted according to [the format produced by the Validator module](#output-data-format) and calculate the various data quality metrics for each presented target in this segment.
 The `report_data_quality_table` then takes one or multiple tables output by `compute_data_quality_from_validation` and provides an overall summary of data quality across targets and (if multiple tables are provided) recordings/participants, along with a textual report that can be directly pasted into a paper.

+# Walkthrough
+This walkthrough will help you become familiar with how to use the Validator script and the ETDQualitizer package to determine the data quality of an eye tracking recording.
+It uses the [standalone Validator script for a Tobii] as an example, along with the [ETDQualitizer tool packaged as a webpage](https://dcnieho.github.io/ETDQualitizer/).
+Users who prefer to use ETDQualitizer from their own MATLAB, Python or R script are referred to the [respective example scripts](/example)

 # Citation
 If you use this tool or any of the code in this repository, please cite:<br>
 Niehorster, D.C., Nyström, M., Hessels, R.S., Benjamins, J.S., Andersson, R. & Hooge, I.T.C. (in prep).
-The fundamentals of eye tracking part 7: Data quality
+The fundamentals of eye tracking part 7: Determining data quality

 ## BibTeX
 ```latex